American Institute of Architecture Students: 60 Years of Leadership, Design, and Service

 Grassroots 2022 is held in-person in Washington, D.C. for the first time in three years.
 Over 450 attendees participate in the event, an all-time high for the organization.
 A group of organizations that govern the profession of architecture, including the AIAS, come together and brand themselves as the 'alliance organizations' - president Cooper Moore (Kent State University) hosts the leadership of these organizations for the first meeting of the alliance a few months later.
 Supported by the Board and Staff, President Moore and Vice President Nicole Bass (City College of New York) oversee an increase in membership numbers for the first time in 7 years.

 Programs

 FORUM

-FORUM is the annual membership meeting of the AIAS, gathering 600–1,000 architecture students in one city over New Years.
+FORUM is the annual membership meeting of the AIAS, gathering 600–1,000 architecture students in one city early within the new year.
 The AIAS signature conference, FORUM, is the largest annual gathering of architecture students in the world.

 Quad Conferences

-Organized by the four regions of the AIAS: Northeast, Midwest, South, and West, Quad conferences bring students together at nearby schools of architecture.
+Organized by the four domestic regions of the AIAS: Northeast, Midwest, South, and West, Quad conferences bring students together at nearby schools of architecture.